LWabnic/MYSQL/README.md

 MOVIELENS

-1. select title from movies where release_date between '1983-01-01' AND '1993-12-31' order by release_date desc ;
+1. select title,release_date from movies where release_date between '1983-01-01' AND '1993-12-31' order by release_date desc ;

 2. select movies.title from movies join ratings on movies.id=ratings.movie_id where ratings.rating =1;

 3. select distinct * from movies where id in ( select movie_id from ratings where user_id in (select id from users where occupation_id=19 and age=24) AND rating=5) AND id in (select movie_id from genres_movies where genre_id=15);

-4. select title from movies where release_date=(select release_date from movies group by release_date order by COUNT(release_date) desc limit 1);
+4. select distinct title from movies where release_date=(select release_date from movies group by release_date order by COUNT(release_date) desc limit 1);

 5. select genre_id,COUNT(movie_id) as total from genres_movies group by genre_id order by total asc;